Qualitative Numeric Planning: Reductions and Complexity: Properties

 A first observation is that the policy $\pi^*$ is defined on every triplet $\tup{\bar s,c,\alpha}$ such that $\pi(\bar s)$ is defined.
 The policy $\pi^*$ for the FOND problem $P=T(Q)$ on a triplet $\tup{\bar s,c,\alpha}$ advances the $c_T$ counter until it becomes equal to the index $scc(\bar s)$ of the SCC in $\G$ that contains the node $\bar s$.
 It then performs pops and pushes until $\alpha$ becomes equal to $stack(\bar s)$, and finally applies the action $a$ selected by the policy $\pi$ on $Q$ using the action names $a$ or $a(X,d)$ according to whether $a$ decrements no variable or decrements a variable, which must be in $stack(\bar s)$ as discussed above.
 In the latter case, the variable $X$ for the action $a(X,d)$ is the variable $X$ decremented by $a$ that is \emph{deepest in the stack}, at depth $d$.
 The completeness result can then be expressed as follows:

-\begin{theorem}[Completeness] Let $Q$ be a QNP and let $\pi$ be a policy for $Q$.
-If $\pi$ solves $Q$, then the policy $\pi^*$ defined by \eqref{def:pi} solves $P=T(Q)$. \end{theorem} \begin{proof} From Theorem~\ref{thm:td:main}, $\pi$ solves $Q$ iff $\pi$ solves and terminates in $P'=T_D(Q)$.
+\begin{theorem}[Completeness] If $\pi$ solves the QNP $Q$, then the policy $\pi^*$ defined by \eqref{def:pi} solves the FOND problem $P=T(Q)$. \end{theorem} \begin{proof} From Theorem~\ref{thm:td:main}, $\pi$ solves $Q$ iff $\pi$ solves and terminates in $P'=T_D(Q)$.
 We will show that if $\pi$ solves and terminates in $P'$, then $\pi^*$ must solve $P=T(Q)$.
 Therefore, by forward reasoning, given that $\pi$ solves $Q$, then $\pi$ solves and terminates in $P'$ from which we obtain that $\pi^*$ solves $P$.

 We need to show that the policy $\pi^*$ is executable in $P$, and more precisely that 1)~$\pi^*$ cannot generate non-goal states $\tup{\bar s,c,\alpha}$ where $\pi^*$ is not defined or defined but non applicable, and 2)~$\pi^*$ cannot get trapped in a loop that only involves the extra actions $Move$, $Pop(X,d)$ and $Push(X,d)$.
 These two properties ensure that in any $\pi^*$-trajectory over $P$, if a non-goal state $\tup{\bar s,c,\alpha}$ is reached, an action $a$ or $a(X,d)$ will be the one changing the component $\bar s$ of the state when $\pi(\bar s)=a$, and that this will happen after a bounded number of applications of the extra actions $Move$, $Pop(X,d)$ and $Push(X,d)$ that do not change $\bar s$.
 Since the effect of the actions $a$ or $a(X,d)$ on $\bar s$ in $P$ is the same as the effect of $a$ on $s$ in $P'$, it follows that $\pi^*$ will be strong cyclic for $P$ if $\pi$ is strong cyclic for $P'$.
 Alternatively, 1) and 2) ensure that if $\pi^*$ is executable in $P$, it generate trajectories over the $\bar s$ components that are the same as those obtained by the policy $\pi$ over $P'$ except for a bounded number of steps where the $\bar s$ component in the states $\tup{\bar s,c,\alpha}$ does not change.